Laurent Courtois: Club career

 During the second half of the 2011 Major League Soccer season, Courtois signed with Chivas USA.
 He was released on 30 June 2013, just a day after scoring a goal against the New England Revolution in a 1–1 draw.

 After a brief trial, Courtois signed with Chivas USA's city rivals Los Angeles Galaxy on 19 July 2013.

-Courtois made his debut with the Los Angeles Galaxy on 20 July 2013 against Vancouver Whitecaps FC.
+Courtois made his debut with the LA Galaxy on 20 July 2013 against Vancouver Whitecaps FC.

 After signing for the Galaxy's reserve squad as a player/coach, he announced his retirement on 15 August 2014 in order to obtain his coaching credentials from the FFF.

 Coaching career

-Following his retirement, Courtois returned to France to work with the Olympique Lyonnais Reserves and Academy that he had developed in.
-He went back to the United States in 2019 to join the Academy system of Major League Soccer club Columbus Crew SC.
+Following his retirement, Courtois returned to France to work with the Lyon Academy that he had developed in.
+He went back to the United States in 2019 to join the Academy system of Major League Soccer club Columbus Crew.
 On 28 January 2022, Courtois was named inaugural head coach of Columbus Crew 2 ahead of the first MLS Next Pro season.
+At the end of the year, he was named as MLS Next Pro Coach of the Year while coaching the club to its first ever championship.

+CF Montréal

+On January 8, 2024, Courtois was announced as the head coach of CF Montréal.
+During his first season in charge of Montréal, the team finished eighth in the Eastern Conference and reached the MLS Playoffs.
+However, Montréal was eliminated after a penalty shootout loss to Atlanta United.

+On 24 March 2025, Courtois was dismissed from his position after a five game winless start to the season.
+He became the first manager fired in the 2025 MLS season.